thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 The criteria that were used to identify whether a measurement was taken under clear-sky conditions are presented below.
-A data point is flagged as "clear-sky" if all criteria are satisfied; otherwise it is considered as "cloud-sky".
+A data point is flagged as 'clear-sky' if all criteria are satisfied; otherwise, it is considered as 'cloud-sky'.
 Each criterion was applied for a running window of $11$ consecutive one-minute measurements, and the characterization was assigned to the central datum of the window.
-Each parameter was calculated from the observations in comparison to the reference clear sky model.
+Each parameter was calculated from the observations in comparison to the reference clear-sky model.
 The allowable range of variation is defined by the model-derived value of the parameter multiplied by a factor plus an offset.
 The factors and the offsets were determined empirically, by manually inspecting each filter's performance on selected days and adjusting them accordingly during an iterative process.
 The criteria are listed below, together with the range of values within which the respective parameter should fall in order to raise the clear-sky flag:

-a)  Mean of the measured ${\overline{\text{SDR}}}_{i}$ (Eq. ).
+(a) Mean of the measured ${\overline{\text{SDR}}}_{i}$ (Equation ()):

 $$0.91 \times {\overline{\text{SDR}}}_{\text{CSref},i} - 20\, Wm^{- 2} < {\overline{\text{SDR}}}_{i} < 1.095 \times {\overline{\text{SDR}}}_{\text{CSref},i} + 30\, Wm^{- 2}$$

 -

-b)  Maximum measured value $M_{i}$ (Eq. ).
+(b) Maximum measured value $M_{i}$ (Equation ()):

 $$1 \times M_{\text{CSref},i} - 75\, Wm^{- 2} < M_{i} < 1 \times M_{\text{CSref},i} + 75\, Wm^{- 2}$$

 -

-c)  Length $L_{i}$ of the sequential line segments, connecting the
+(c) Length $L_{i}$ of the sequential line segments, connecting the
-    points of the $11$ SDR values (Equation ).
+    points of the $11$ SDR values (Equation ()):

 $$L_{i} = \sum_{i = 1}^{n - 1}\sqrt{\left( \text{SDR}_{i + 1} - \text{SDR}_{i} \right)^{2} + \left( t_{i + 1} - t_{i} \right)^{2}}$$